katelyn98/katelyn98.github.io/_posts/2022-04-20-vlr-project.md

 ### Towards DNNs with Human-Centered Saliency Maps

 Recently, papers have proposed various routes to make saliency maps more human-centered and semantically meaningful to humans.
 For example, Boyd et al., propose a novel loss function that uses human annotations <d-cite key="cyborg"></d-cite>.
+This loss function is designed to penalize the model during training for generating saliency maps that are significantly different from the human saliency maps.
+The authors had to collect ground truth annotations from human subjects in order to make this loss function which does not generalize well for other models or domains.

+The MIT/Tuebingen Saliency Benchmark has yielded several techniques that can avoid the need for human subjects to obtain approximate ground truth human attention maps <d-cite key="kummererSaliencyBenchmarkingMade2018,salMetrics_Bylinskii,Judd_2012"></d-cite>.
+For example, the DeepGazeIIE saliency prediction model is currently the best performing saliency prediction technique compared to gold standard metrics <d-cite key="Linardos_2021_ICCV"></d-cite>.

 ## Methods

 Brief introduction about what we did